 2.8.1 Domains of Power

-A domain of power is defined by a relationship between a recognised authority and a number of people who are subject to it.
+A power relationship exists between a recognised authority and the people who are subject to it.
 A simple example might be a monarchy, where a ruler exerts political and legal power over the population within a defined territory.

 Power might not be uniformly distributed within a domain.
 The economic power of a company, for example, might be stronger in markets where there are fewer competitors.